 - If you are using custom fields in the user object, make sure the Insights Security User has read permission to the custom fields

 How to create exceptions?

-This mean, a group of Salesforce users should not be impacted by security predicate.
-One of the simple ideas is to add unique values, such as User Role Id, or User Profile Id, or custom field from User object to the dataset security predicate, and to the data itself.
+This means, a group of Salesforce users should not be impacted by security predicate.
+One of the simple ideas is to add unique values, such as User Role Id, or User Profile Id, or a custom field from User object to the dataset security predicate, and to the data itself.

 1. Get the Profile Id of Executive Profile